Mooren's ulcer: Pathology

 The precise pathophysiological mechanism of Mooren's ulcer remains unclear, but most data suggest that both cell-mediated immunity and humoral immunity are involved in the pathogenesis of the disease.

 Reduces numbers of suppressor T cells have been found in peripheral blood from patients with Mooren's ulcer.
 This deficit in systematic immunoregulatory mechanism may lead to loss of a control over autoreactive T and B cells and contributes to disease pathogenesis.

 Immunohistochemical studies in patients suffered from Mooren's ulcer showed massive infiltration of multiple types of inflammatory cells in the conjunctival tissue.

 The cell types in the inflammatory lesion includes CD4+ and CD8+ T-lymphocytes, B-lymphocytes, macrophages, a small amount of neutrophils was also observed in the conjunctiva from patients with Mooren's ulcer.

-In addition, circulating IgG antibodies with specificity for corneal and conjunctival antigens have been isolated from patients with Mooren’s ulcer.
-Gottsch and colleagues have suggested that calgranulin C, a protein expressed in the corneal stroma, may be a possible main target for autoimmune response causing Mooren’s ulcer.
+In addition, circulating IgG antibodies with specificity for corneal and conjunctival antigens have been isolated from patients with Mooren's ulcer.
+Gottsch and colleagues have suggested that calgranulin C, a protein expressed in the corneal stroma, may be a possible main target for autoimmune response causing Mooren's ulcer.

 Also, significantly increased expression levels of adhesion and co-stimulatory molecules have been found in ocular tissues affected by Mooren's ulcer compared to healthy eyes.
 Upregulation of adhesion molecules allows leukocyte migration into inflamed tissues.
 Co-stimulatory molecules may contribute to sustained local immune activation.
-Therefore, blockage of these molecules suppose to be a protentional therapeutic strategy for suppressing the inflammatory progression.
+Therefore, blockage of these molecules is supposed to be a protentional therapeutic strategy for suppressing the inflammatory progression.

 Elevated levels of proteases and collagenases which damage the corneal stroma have also been found in affected conjunctival tissues.

 Diagnosis

-In view of rarity and limited knowledge of the etiology of Mooren’s ulcer, the diagnosis of the disease is complicated.The absence of any systematic disorders which can lead to peripheral corneal ulceration supports the diagnosis of Mooren’s ulcer.
-To diagnose Mooren’s ulcer, it is necessary to rule out other forms of non-infectious peripheral ulcerative keratitis.
+In view of rarity and limited knowledge of the etiology of Mooren's ulcer, the diagnosis of the disease is complicated.
+The absence of any systematic disorders which can lead to peripheral corneal ulceration supports the diagnosis of Mooren's ulcer.
+To diagnose Mooren's ulcer, it is necessary to rule out other forms of non-infectious peripheral ulcerative keratitis.

 Treatment

 Medical treatment

 Topical corticosteroids are usually used as first line of therapy.
 Severe cases require administration of systemic immunosuppressive agents.
 The more commonly used drugs are cyclosporine A, methotrexate and cyclophosphamide.

-Several case reports showed that biological agents, such as anti-tumor necrosis factor alpha (anti-TNF) or monoclonal antibodies against CD20, also can be used as an effective treatment of progressive Mooren’s ulceration.
+Several case reports showed that biological agents, such as anti-tumor necrosis factor alpha (anti-TNF) or monoclonal antibodies against CD20, also can be used as an effective treatment of progressive Mooren's ulceration.